valevo/SABIO/resources/README.md

  - [Text Embedding Models Contain Bias.
 Here's Why That Matters.](https://developers.googleblog.com/2018/04/text-embedding-models-contain-bias.html), a Google team's own investigation into the WEAT and surrounding issues

+ - [The Sample Generator - Part 1: Origins](
+https://britishlibrary.typepad.co.uk/digital-scholarship/2013/11/the-sample-generator-part-1-origins.html?_ga=2.145789555.679492557.1611752125-107459358.1611318803), a post by the British Library on a tool to generate samples from collections for exemplar-based research <br>
+-> interesting in terms of bias, does the sampling algorithm contain, exacerbate <br>
+-> possible connection to the [idea]([https://github.com/valevo/SABIO/tree/main/theory#bias-in-network-via-queries]) that bias could be revealed via queries